epfl-dlab/WikiHist.html/README.md

 This is a repo containing all code and steps taken to download, setup and convert the whole English Wikipedia history from Wikitext to HTML format.

 ## Abstract
 Abstract goes here.

+## Github repository structure
-The scripts are divided into directories, and every directory is a step in the process of converting the Wikitext to HTML, starting from downloading the files, extracting the templates etc…
+The scripts are divided into directories, and every directory is a step in the process of converting the Wikitext to HTML, starting from downloading the files, extracting the templates etc… In every step directory, there is a read me file which gives the details about every step.

 * 1_downloading_wiki_dump
 * 2_extracting_templates